metadsl/python-code-data/docs/learnings.md

 Mostly yes.
 The only place they don't get used is if they are optimized away, like in a `if False: ...` block.
 So we can safely remove all the unused varnames, which are not arguments.

+### Are all the code with arguments "functions"? i.e. do they have the `NEWLOCALS` and `OPTIMIZED` flags?

+Yes all code data with args are functions!